DSS and Impala¶

 - Impala cannot handle datasets if they contain any complex type column.

-The settings for Impala are located in the administration section, under “Settings”.
+The settings for Impala are located in Administration > Settings > Hadoop.

 Impala queries are analyzed and their execution initiated by a

 impalad daemon on one datanode from your Hadoop cluster.
-Thus, in order for DSS to interact with Impala, DSS must know the hostnames of the datanodes, or at least of a fraction of the datanodes.
-You can setup the list of these hostnames in the “Hosts” field.
-If the list is left empty, then DSS will assume the localhost is a datanode.
+Thus, in order for DSS to interact with Impala, DSS must know the hostnames of the impalad hosts (or at least a fraction of them).
+You need to setup the list of these hostnames in the “Hosts” field.

 Should you need a custom port, you can also set it in the “Port” field.